nexmo-community/lex-sample-voice-application/README.md

 Default local (not public!) connector server `port` is: 5000.

-If you plan to test using `Local deployment` with ngrok for both the connector application and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).
+If you plan to test using `Local deployment` with ngrok for both the Lex connector application and this sample application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
 - The Lex connector server's public hostname and if necessary public port,</br>
-e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`  (as **`LEX_CONNECTOR_SERVER`**, no `port` is necessary with ngrok or Heroku as public hostname)
+e.g. `xxxxxxxx.ngrok.io`, `xxxxxxxx.herokuapp.com`, `myserver.mycompany.com:32000`  (as **`LEX_CONNECTOR_SERVER`**, no `port` is necessary with ngrok or heroku as public hostname)

 ## Sample Voice API application public hostname and port

 Default local (not public!) sample application `port` is: 8000.

-If you plan to test using `Local deployment` with ngrok for both this sample application and the connector application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).
+If you plan to test using `Local deployment` with ngrok for both this sample application and the Lex connector application, you may set up [multiple ngrok tunnels](https://ngrok.com/docs#multiple-tunnels).

 For the next steps, you will need:
 - The server's public hostname and if necessary public port on where this application is running,</br>
-e.g. `yyyyyyyy.ngrok.io`, `yyyyyyyy.herokuapp.com` (as `host`), no `port` is necessary with ngrok or Heroku as public hostname.
+e.g. `yyyyyyyy.ngrok.io`, `yyyyyyyy.herokuapp.com`, `myserver.mycompany.com:32001` (as `host`), no `port` is necessary with ngrok or heroku as public hostname.

 ## Set up your Vonage Voice API application credentials and phone number